oliverphil/GroupProject/README.md

 Usable Items:
 1.)
 Empty Flasks: Can be used to store liquids, including health and power potions 2.)
 Power Flasks: Can be consumed and give the player bonus damage to an enemy for 10s 3.)
-Health Flasks: Can be consumed to restore a player's health by XXX amount 4.)
+Health Flasks: Can be consumed to restore a player's health by 20 points 4.)
 Bombs: Used to cause significant damage to a monster or clear stone rubble

 Tools: